 At a later date, items in store may be recycled in a new synagogue building.
 When this happens, it is important to have an accurate record of where they came from originally (their provenance).

-The creation of a central inventory of Jewish artifacts, both those that are of monetary value and those that are purely of heritage value would be ideal.
+The creation of a central inventory of Jewish artefacts, both those that are of monetary value and those that are purely of heritage value, would be ideal.
 In the meantime, all congregations are urged to catalogue and photograph their most valuable items for insurance purposes.
 Remember to keep your inventory in a secure place.

 If objects are being dispersed, please make a record of exactly when and where each piece is going.
 Obtain the name and address of the recipients, whether an individual (often a descendant of the original donor) or another congregation.

 A broader inventory of the items enumerated in the previous section would be a considerable aid to art historians of the future.

 You are invited to send copies of the information that you have amassed, your inventory and photographs, to Historic England Archives at Swindon for deposit in the SJBH Archive, for use by bona fide researchers on written application to the Chief Archivist.

 Closed synagogues standing empty and unused for any length of time should, if at all possible, be avoided.
 It is far better to find sustainable and sympathetic alternative uses for 'redundant' synagogues as quickly as possible.
 However, it is often the case that a building is unoccupied for a while when it is being sold and changes hands.
 When you vacate the building, it is essential that you ensure that it is secure against fire, flooding, theft and vandalism: